felipejoribeiro/this-person-docs/programming/linux/change_log/red_notebook/001_2021_05_18_installation.md

 Then i changed the picom version.
 Installed the `picom-ibhagwan-git`(aur) one.
 To activate good blur.

 Then i created the alacritty config and made a basic one.
 Installed `powerline-fonts` and `powertline` as new fonts.
+And seted the Dracula theme with direct colors.

+Then i configured the ssh servir in the machine. this was done with the installation of:
+- `openssh`
+- `ssh-audit`(aur)

+And i configured some security things like disabling password inwards authentication and desanbling root logging.
+All this can be done in `/etc/ssh/sshd_config`

+Then i cloned this notes repository and started making these registers in the notebook.

 Then i configured the lightdm greatter.
 For that i installed:
 - `lightdm`
 - `lightdm-gtk-greeter`

-created polybar folder in `.config/`
+And enabled the `lightdm` system service.
+And then created the file `.xprofile` that will replace the `.xinitrc` when we initiate the computer with `lightdm`.

+Then i configured the polybar installyng the `polybar`(AUR) package.
+Created the polybar config file.
+And copyied the `launch.sh` file in the config polybar directory.
+And finally I configured bspwm to call it on startup.

+Then i configured `thunderbird` as my email client.

+Then i configured the keyboard hotkeys with `ACPI` events.
+This was done installing the `acpid` package and starting it with `sudo systemctl enable/start acpid.service`.
+Then you can make the `journalctl -f` command to listten what each button does, and configure the `/etc/acpi/handler.sh` to react accordingly to each keyboard command.
+As studied earlier, this can be used to change the fan profile and other things.